ashleyag/homework1ec601/README.md

 # homework1ec601
 team8
-We are building a square detecting project.
+Description: We are building a square detecting project which can detect squares in a picture provided to it as an argument.